Grants Analyst - APD

-*This position is scheduled to close on April 19, 2021 at 12:00 noon, however is subject to close at any time without further notice.
+*This posting will remain open until position is filled with weekly/biweekly application reviews, however is subject to close at any time without further notice.
 This is a repost, if you have applied for this position within the last 6 months, please do not reapply as your application may not be reviewed.
 Thank you*

 The Police Grants Analyst researches, prepares, and administers grant applications and awards; conducts sub-recipient monitoring; retrieve, analyze, and evaluate crime, operational, and procedural data collected through research activities for the Police Department; duties are in coordination with administration, finance, and systems; assists the Professional Standards Section in fulfilling CALEA Accreditation requirements.

 This is an entry level position with a hiring range between $27.18 and $33.27 dependent on years of experience over the minimum qualifications

 It is an exciting time to work for the City of Aurora, we're growing and looking for dedicated and collaborative individuals to join our team of talented and valued employees.
 Excellent organizations have a set of principles, or core values, that are used to implement their mission and vision.
 Those values represent the touchstone for the organization, guiding the decisions of the individuals and the organization.
 At the City of Aurora, we demonstrate our excellence by modeling the CORE 4 Values of: Integrity, Respect, Professionalism, and Customer Service, and we welcome all who share these values to apply.